forfudan/MojoMiji/src/docs/basic/variables.md

 main()
 ```

 But in Mojo, it is not allowed.
-Yuhao finds this a good design choice, as it helps to avoid confusion and potential bugs caused by variable shadowing.
+I find this a good design choice, as it helps to avoid confusion and potential bugs caused by variable shadowing.
 If you want to change the type of a variable, please instead use a different name for the new variable.

 :::